daintree2016/Tools-Docs/README.md

 * **Step-9:-** Send this Bulk PDF via Email to Warehouse Department.
 So that it is easy for them to pack the product with Invoice and AWB.

 ### Any Updates (If required):
+#

+# USER GUIDE TO READ PDFs IN BULK
+### Why this tool:
+This tool is used to get all the related data from Bulk Invoices and produces the output in TSV (Tab Separated Values) file.
+This output data is used in BLUEDART to get Bulk AIRWAY BILLS automatically.
+Before this tool, they used to fill the AWB forms manually but this tool is very helpful to FULFILMENT DEPARTMENT.

+### How it works:
+This tool takes bulk invoice pdfs as input and reads all the data in invoices.
+Outputs the related attributes like Order Id, Invoice No, Name, Address, ASIN and Weight.

+### How to use this tool:
+* **Step-1:- ** Open Read PDFs In Bulk tool, Enter your name  and Upload the file containing Bulk invoice pdfs.

+#